Stefan2512/chatpal/README.md

 #### UI
 Communicating with Chat Pal is done via a web interface.
 The UI is a chat that contains the list of messages send to and received from the Go server.

+#### Implementation notes

+* The ability of __Chat Pal__  to respond accordingly is based on parsing a few key words.
+If any of these keywords match, a list of possible statements is associated with that key.
+In the end, one possible statement will be picked at random.
-The page layout was [source]($external-resources) inspired, but the Javascript logic was implemented by me
+* The page layout was [source](#external-resources) inspired, but the Javascript code and logic was implemented by me
+* The Go code contains only built-in libraries

 ### External Resources